notflan/sink/README.md

 * `-DREPLACE_STDERR` - Add to `CFLAGS` when building a target to re-route the program's `stderr` stream to the sink as well.
 By default, it is left open.
 * `-DNO_SEARCH_PATH` - Add to `CFLAGS` when building to prevent the program looking up its argument in the `PATH` environment variable.
 * `-DNO_ENV` - Add to `CFLAGS` when building to prevent `envp` passthrough to the `execve()`'d program.
+* `-DDEBUG_IGNORE_SPLASH` - Do not print project and version info in debug builds on startup.

 ### Installation
 The program must have been built before installation, and installation and uninstallation must be done as root.